 Pupil Premium is a payment made to schools to enable them to give additional help and support to students from deprived backgrounds to help close the attainment gap between them and their peers.
-For the purposes of this policy pupil premium students are defined as those who have been registered for free school meals at any point in the 6 years prior to the closing date for test registration (26th June 2020) by reason of their parents' income and not as a result of universal entitlement.
+For the purposes of this policy pupil premium students are defined as those who have been registered for free school meals at any point in the 6 years prior to the closing date for test registration (11:59pm on Wednesday 30th June 2021) by reason of their parents' income and not as a result of universal entitlement.
 The school will require evidence of Pupil Premium registration and reserves the right to withdraw the offer of a place if the offer has been made on the basis of an incorrect, fraudulent or misleading application.